muerzi/mmWaveToMQTT/README.md

 Hello everyone!

-Today, I'm excited to present my project for implementing the mmWave Radar Sensor DFRobot SEN0395 [DFRobot SEN0395](https://www.dfrobot.com/product-2282.html?tracking=1dOdF2mg6TzojqoU4fnTX24SxVL9ROuC9wct5WyK1L3tOaHiOlLmpOrQhhz34k6m ) with a Wemos D1 Mini, which can be integrated into ioBroker via MQTT.
+Today, I'm excited to present my project for implementing the mmWave Radar Sensor [DFRobot SEN0395](https://www.dfrobot.com/product-2282.html?tracking=1dOdF2mg6TzojqoU4fnTX24SxVL9ROuC9wct5WyK1L3tOaHiOlLmpOrQhhz34k6m ) with a Wemos D1 Mini, which can be integrated into ioBroker via MQTT.
 Until now, there has only been a Home Assistant implementation, as some of you may know. https://community.home-assistant.io/t/mmwave-presence-detection-esphome-style/382778

 The DFRobot SEN0395 is a high-quality mmWave radar sensor that can be used to detect movements and objects in real-time.
 Together with a Wemos D1 Mini, we can wirelessly send the sensor's data to our ioBroker.
 A simple web interface can be used for configuration.